mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/team/index.md

 {% include list.html data="members" component="portrait" filters="role: researcher" %}

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/active_banner_720_15fps.gif" dark=true %}

-For more information please check each researcher's personal profile at Fasilkom website which are linked in each profile.
+For more information, please check each researcher's personal profile on the Fasilkom website, which is linked to each profile.

 {% include section.html %}